truaxki/adk-fullstack-deploy-tutorial/nextjs/desktop-migration-plan/README.md

-# Desktop Layout Migration Plan
+# Desktop Layout Migration Plan with Supabase OAuth

 ## 🎯 Project Goal
-Port the working chat UI functionality from the original layout to the new desktop layout with sidebar, ensuring full session management and chat capabilities.
+Port the working chat UI functionality from the original layout to the new desktop layout with sidebar, using Supabase OAuth for authentication and session management.

 ## ⚠️ CRITICAL INSTRUCTIONS